 Drop your pudding cloth into the water.
 Let it boil for 20 minutes.
 Take the cloth out of the water and wring the excess moisture out.
 I put on rubber gloves for this because the cloth is very hot.

 Keep checking and add more boiling water from a kettle kept at the ready, if required throughout the cooking process.
-It needs 3,5 hours to cook on the day it is made.
+It needs 3 hours plus 30 mins to cook on the day it is made.

 Traditionally the boiled pudding would have been patted dry and hung up in a cool pantry or larder.
 A fridge is probably better in our modern times.